-You should serve as discussion facilitator during one of the class meetings that occur between week 3-5 and week 7-10.
-For that session, you should do the readings particularly carefully and come to class with a list of questions and text passages you think we should discuss.
-You must email me your preparation materials by midnight of the day before your session.
-If other students have also signed up for the session, prepare together with them and submit one shared file to me.
+Together with another student, you should serve as discussion facilitator during one of the class meetings that occur between week 3 and week 9.
+For that session, you should do the readings particularly carefully, meet with your co-facilitator, and come to class with a list of questions and text passages you think we should discuss.
+You and your co-facilitator must email me your preparation materials by midnight of the day before your session.
+Submit one shared file to me.
 Text passages you select may include those that reveal a key finding, passages that are unclear but seemingly important, passages that reveal a methodological challenge or limitation, etc.

-Perusall reading assignments (10%)
+Perusall reading assignments (15%)

 You will be asked to engage the course readings by using Perusall, a browser-based, collaborative reading tool.
-Perusall enables you to discuss the readings together with other students.
+Perusall enables you to prepare and discuss the readings together with other students.
 Perusall will grade your reading engagement for each individual reading on a pass/fail basis.
 It considers the quantity and quality of comments and the degree to which your comments stimulate and contribute to student discussion.
 Your Perusall grade will be the average of your pass/fail credit per assigned reading.
-To receive credit for a reading assignment, you have to make insightful/useful annotations by 8am of the day of class.
+To receive credit for a reading assignment, you have to make about six insightful/useful annotations per reading by 8am of the day of class.
 Completing a reading assignment late will not result in credit.
-To access Perusall, go to https://app.perusall.com/join/doering-tdzwc and enter the course code DOERING-TDZWC.
+To access Perusall, go to https://app.perusall.com/join/doering-hze7m and enter the course code DOERING-HZE7M.

-City specialist presentation and material submission (15%)
+City specialist presentation and material submission (10%)

-During our meeting in week 2, I will ask you to select a city that you will continually research over the course of the semester to examine how issues we discuss materialize in that city.
-Moreover, for either our week 11 or week 12 course meeting, you must prepare a short presentation (of about 10 minutes) that engages one or more issues related to our course in your city of choice in some detail.
+During our meeting in week 2, I will ask you to select a city that you will research over the course of the semester to examine how issues we discuss materialize in that city.
+For either our week 11 or week 12 course meeting, you must prepare a short presentation (of about 10 minutes) that engages one or more issues related to our course in your city of choice in some detail.
 For example, you might present on problems of social isolation in New York City, accessibility in Montreal, or road rage in Cape Town.
 I will grade your presentation as well as the strength of the underlying corpus of materials, which you should submit to me by the time of class during which you present on your city.
+For your research, you will be required to primarily use Factiva, an online news database.
+Additionally, you must archive your sources using Zotero, a bibliography software.